(This page revised December 15, 2021)

 As time goes on and you work on different kinds of pens, you will amass a collection of screwdrivers.
 If you are working exclusively on vintage pens, your screwdrivers will all, or almost all, be of the flat-blade type.
 For modern pens, you will need some Phillips screwdrivers, some hex drivers, and even, in a few cases, Torx drivers.
 For very small screws, two inexpensive sets of jewelers’ screwdrivers, one flat-blade and one Phillips, will pay for themselves.
-The screwdriver shown here has a long " (3 mm) flat blade for removing the screws that secure the Touchdown tube to the operating knob (blind cap) in Sheaffer Touchdown and Snorkel pens.
+The screwdriver shown here is a Craftsman 9-41589.
+It has a long " (3 mm) flat blade for removing the screw that secures the Touchdown tube to the operating knob (blind cap) in Sheaffer Touchdown, Snorkel, and PFM pens, and it will serve for the screws in many barrels and caps.
 Don’t make the mistake of buying stubby or pocket-style screwdrivers for working on pens; the blades might not be long enough to reach all the way down into a barrel or a Touchdown tube.
 Depending on the exact shape of the blade, some screwdrivers will require a little grinding on the broadest potion of the blade to make them fit into a Touchdown TM tube.

 Many pens — most, really — don’t call for the big guns, so you may not need section pliers immediately.
 When the time comes, you can buy the ones shown here very economically.
 I use section pliers more often than almost any other single tool, and I’ve settled on what I think are the best.
 The pliers shown here, K-D Products Model KD 135s, are actually intended by their manufacturer for use in the automobile industry.
 Don’t be lured into buying cheaper lookalike pliers, though.
 I’ve used several brands of lookalikes, and they don’t work alike.